kishanbishwakarma0/HostelComplaintPortal/README.md

 5. Change password securely from within the app.

 ### Staff side
-1. View all complaints across all students
+1. View all the complaints for all the students.
-2. Filter by status (Pending / In Progress / Resolved) combined with live search
+2. View the complaints based on their status like pending, in progress, resolved, and live search.
-3. Update complaint status with an optional remark
+3. Update the status of the complaints with an optional remark.
-4. Double-click or use "View Details" for full complaint info
+4. Double click or click 'View Details' to view the complaints in detail.
-5. Sidebar overview counters auto-refresh on every update
+5. The overview in the sidebar auto refreshes every time the page is updated.
-6. Change password securely
+6. Change password

 ### General
-1. Role-based login — students and staff see entirely different views
+1. Role-based login, so students see a completely different screen than staff members
-2. All data persists across sessions in plain-text files in `data/`
+2. All data is persisted across sessions in plain text files in the directory `data/`
-3. Auto-seeded default users on first run — no setup required
+3. Auto-seeding of default user accounts on first run, no setup necessary
-4. No external libraries — pure Java SE and Swing
+4. No external libraries, pure Java SE and Swing

 ---